demisto/content/Packs/TAXIIServer/Integrations/TAXIIServer/README.md

      **Note**:
      The string `instance` does not refer to the name of your Cortex XSOAR instance, but rather is part of the URL.

-## How to use HTTPS
+## How to Use HTTPS

 To use HTTPS, a certificate and private key have to be provided in the integration configuration.
 The `HTTP Server` checkbox needs to be unchecked.

-## Set up authentication
+## Set up Authentication
 ### For Cortex XSOAR 8 Cloud Tenant or Cortex XSIAM Tenant
 The TAXII Service integration running on a Cortex XSOAR 8 Cloud tenant or Cortex XSIAM tenant enables using basic authentication in the requests.
 To enable basic authentication, a user and password have to be supplied in the **Credentials** parameters in the integration configuration.
 The server then authenticates the requests by the `Authorization` header, expecting basic authentication encrypted in base64 to match the given credentials.
-### For Cortex XSOAR On-prem (6.x or 8) or when Using Engines
+### For Cortex XSOAR On-prem (6.x or 8) or When Using Engines
 For Cortex XSOAR On-prem (6.x or 8) or when using engines, you can set up authentication using custom certificates.
-For more information on setting up a custom certificate for Cortex XSOAR 8 On-prem, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate)
+For more information on setting up a custom certificate for Cortex XSOAR 8 On-prem, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate).
+For more information on setting up a custom certificate for Cortex XSOAR 6.x, see [HTTPS with a Signed Certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.13/Cortex-XSOAR-Administrator-Guide/HTTPS-with-a-Signed-Certificate).

 ## Troubleshooting